 DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 READ THE FULL DISCLOSURE FOR MORE INFO.
 ALL AFFILIATE LINKS ARE MARKED #ad

-Whether it is the ability to crop, edit in pans, or have extremely detailed and crisp images, shooting 5 and 6K videos will change your workflow and open your filmmaking to new possibilities.
+Whether it is the ability to crop, edit in pans, or have highly detailed and crisp images, shooting 5K and 6K videos opens your filmmaking to new possibilities.

 1. Blackmagic Pocket Cinema Camera 6K Pro

 Sensor Size: Super 35-Sized HDR Sensor (6144 x 4356 pixels)

 Pros: The Blackmagic Pocket Cinema Camera 6K Pro is an affordable cinema camera with 6k video capabilities.

 The BMPCC 6K Pro is an updated version of the popular 6K, and it is obvious that BlackMagic has listened to its users.